If a U.S. President Goes to Prison, Does the Secret Service Go, Too?

 Donald Trump, Trump Tower, secret service

 Donald Trump (accompanied by Secret Service personnel) arrives at Trump Tower April 13, 2023, in Manhattan, following a deposition at the office of the New York Attorney General Letitia James.
 Trump was being deposed over allegations the Trump Organization falsified financial statements in order to obtain loans.
-He also faces felony charges related to his alleged role in a hush money scheme.
 Jose Perez/Bauer-Griffin/GC Images

 Under current United States federal law, all former presidents are entitled to lifetime protection from the Secret Service.
 Barring an act of Congress or a presidential executive order, the Secret Service is bound by law to protect former presidents for life.
 There aren't any exceptions listed in the statute governing the protection of former presidents.